tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 ## Installing Java

+[This page](https://github.com/tquadrat/tquadrat.github.io/blob/main/stuff/jshellConfig.md#jshell-startup-configuration) described how `jshell` can be configured to run integrated into the Ubuntu terminal.

 ## Miscellaneous Stuff

 Some useful tweaks and configuration settings for the Linux operating system and Linux tools.